rsinukov/AutoValueHelper/README.md

 ============

-IntelliJ IDEA plugin that adds a `Builder` and `Create` action to the Generate menu `Alt+Insert` which generates a `builder` or `create` method for `AutoValue` class.
+IntelliJ IDEA plugin that adds a `Builder` and `Create` action to the Generate menu `Alt+Insert` which generates a `Builder` interface or `create` method for `AutoValue` class.
 Works with IntelliJ IDEA 12.x, 13.x and 14.x.

 ### Sample
 ![Builder](builder.gif)